-The following is a summary of the material elements of the supervisory and regulatory framework applicable to the Company and the Bank, beginning with a discussion of the impact of the COVID-19 pandemic on the banking industry.
+The following is a summary of the material elements of the supervisory and regulatory framework applicable to the Company and the Bank.
 It does not describe all of the statutes, regulations and regulatory policies that apply, nor does it restate all of the requirements of those that are described.
 The descriptions are qualified in their entirety by reference to the particular statutory and regulatory provision.